Clinical Psychology (CPSY)

-CPSY 5825 Introduction to Latino Psychology and the Latino Experience (3 Credits)
+CPSY 5825 Introduction to Latinx Psychology and the Latinx Experience (2 Credits)

-This course will highlight the current psychosocial research and literature relevent to the mental health of Latina/o populations including influences of culture, acculturation, immigration, and language on utilization of psychological services.
-The course will explore the variables that can affect how different Latino groups respond in a unique way to the various services offered in the community.
-This course will familiarize the student with the personal, social, cultural and instituional forces that affect the psychology of Latinos, to include history, religion, gender roles, emotional processing, violence, bilingualism, and stigmitization and oppresion.
+This course will highlight the current psycho-social research and literature relevant to the mental health of Latinx populations including influences of culture, acculturation, immigration, and language on utilization of psychological services.
+The course will explore the variables that can affect how different Latinx groups respond in a unique way to the various services offered in the community.
+This course will familiarize the student with the personal, social, cultural and institutional forces that affect the psychology of Latinx groups, to include history, religion, gender roles, emotional processing, violence, bilingualism, and stigmatization and oppression.

-CPSY 5826 Therapy and Psychological Intervention with Latinos (3 Credits)
+CPSY 5826 Therapy and Psychological Interventions with Latinx Populations (3 Credits)

-As the second course in GSPP's Latino Psychology sequence, this course examines the theories and models of research on psychotherapy with Latinos to prepare future therapists to engage in culturally responsive services with the growing U.S. Latino population.
-This course focuses on clinical interventions that address that particular mental health needs of Latinos in the United States.
-A particular emphasis is placed on the skills that are necessary in order to attain clinical competence treating members of the various Latino groups, by both Latino and non-Latino clinicians.
-Empirically-based psychological treatments for Latino patients will be examined.
-Creative ways will be discussed for adapting these interventions with Latinos.
+As the second course in GSPP's Latinx Psychology sequence, this course examines the theories and models of research on psychotherapy with Latinx populations to prepare future therapists to engage in culturally responsive services with the growing U.S. Latinx population.
+This course focuses on clinical interventions that address that particular mental health needs of Latinx populations in the United States.
+A particular emphasis is placed on the skills that are necessary in order to attain clinical competence treating members of the various Latinx groups, by both Latinx and non-Latinx clinicians.
+Empirically-based psychological treatments for Latinx patients will be examined.
+Creative ways will be discussed for adapting these interventions with Latinx groups.
 Discussion of clinical cases will be integrated into the course.
 Prerequisite: CPSY 5825.

-As the third course in GSPP's Latino Psychology sequence, the Psychological Assessment with Latinos addresses the cultural considerations needed for interviewing and conducting psychological evaluations of Latinos.
+As the third course in GSPP's Latinx Psychology sequence, the Psychological Assessment with Latinx Populations addresses the cultural considerations needed for interviewing and conducting psychological evaluations of Latinx groups.
 Clinical interviewing techniques and measures across all psychological assessment domains, including diagnosis, personality, and cognition, as well as more specialty-focused areas such as neuropsychological assessment, forensic assessment, and school-based assessment will be covered.
 The class will explore the strengths and limitations of each assessment measure with a particular focus on language, research and norming issues, and administration.
 Prerequisite: CPSY 5825 and CPSY 5826.

 CPSY 5840 Psychopharmacology (2 Credits)

-CPSY 5846 Introduction to Military Culture and Psychology (2 Credits)
+CPSY 5846 Military Psychology and the Culture of Warfighting (2 Credits)

-CPSY 5847 Psychology & Physiology of Operating in Extreme Environments (2 Credits)
+CPSY 5847 Psychology and Physiology of Isolated, Confined, and Extreme Environments (2 Credits)

 This course is intended to survey and examine human psychological and physiological performance in extreme, austere, and challenging environments and the secondary effects of these environments after deployment.
-This course is designed as the second in a series of four courses in military psychology to prepare competent professionals who will utilize knowledge of current affairs, theory, knowledge of the scientific literature, and historical context when working with government, military members, veterans, and the families of service-members in a consultative or clinical capacity.
+This course is designed as the second in a series of four courses in military psychology to prepare competent professionals who will utilize knowledge of current affairs, theory, knowledge of the scientific literature, and historical context when working with government, military members, veterans, and the families of servicemembers in an operational, consultative or clinical capacity.
 This course will examine issues, literature, and critical arguments surrounding team makeup and cohesion in austere environments as well as physiological and cognitive/behavioral effects of operating within these environments.
 Operational behavioral health will be covered in addition to the physical and psychological after-effects of these deployments.
 Psychological casualties, forensic issues, and post-deployment transition will also be covered.
 Prerequisite: CPSY 5846.

-CPSY 5848 Evidence-based Assessment and Treatment of Military–related Health Disparities (2 Credits)
+CPSY 5848 Evidence-based Practice for Military-related Health Disparities (2 Credits)

-CPSY 5849 Behavioral Medicine & Interprofessional Healthcare for Military and Veterans (2 Credits)
+CPSY 5849 Behavioral Medicine and Interprofessional Healthcare in Military/Veterans (2 Credits)

 This course is intended to build upon academic and clinical knowledge gained throughout the entirety of the Graduate School of Professional Psychology curriculum and integrate this knowledge with the understanding of clinical and operational psychology within Military and Veteran settings gained through courses in the Sturm Specialty in Military Psychology.
 This course is focused on the acquisition of knowledge of the unique aspects of Military behavioral medicine and its role within the medical center environment.
 A second focus of the course is on interprofessional work within healthcare settings and how behavioral science professionals play a role on interprofessional teams within family medicine, primary care, and medical/surgical units within the medical center environment.
 Additionally, special considerations for behavioral medicine and interprofessional work with Military and Veteran populations will be covered.
 This course is designed as the fourth in a series of four courses in military psychology to prepare competent professionals who will utilize knowledge of current affairs, theory, knowledge of the scientific literature, and historical context when working with government, military members, veterans, and the families of servicemembers in an operational, consultative or clinical capacity.